CiiM-Bioinformatics-group/BCG_prime_aging/README.md

 In Figure 4, we demonstrated the proteins related to multimorbidity.

-In Figure 5, we showed how age-related phenotypes are associated with immune responsiveness.
+In Figure 5, we showed how age-related phenotypes were associated with immune responsiveness.

 Contact:
 Zhaoli Liu (zhaoli666li@gmail.com)